India women's national field hockey team: History

-India at the 2020 Summer Olympics for the first time ever, reached the semi-final in the Women's Hockey Olympic event but failed to bag any medal after they lost to Argentina in the semi-final and then to Great Britain in the bronze medal match.
+India at the 2020 Summer Olympics for the first time ever, reached the semi-final in the Women's Hockey Olympic event after beating the 3 times Olympic Champions Australia 1–0 in the quarter-final, but failed to bag any medal after they lost to Argentina in the semi-final and then to Great Britain in the bronze medal match.
+Vandana Katariya scored India's first and only hat-trick in Olympics, that helped the team to win South Africa 4–3 and enter the knockout stage.
 Following their performance at the Olympics, the team went to win bronze medals at the 2022 Asia Cup and the Commonwealth Games and a third-place finish in the 2021–22 Pro League.
 In 2022 India won the first ever FIH Women's Nations Cup.
 However, they failed to qualify for the Paris Olympics losing to Japan in the bronze medal match at the Olympic Qualifier in Ranchi on 19 January 2024.
+India won the 2026 FIH Nations Cup defeating New Zealand and returned to the 2026–27 FIH Pro League.
+India recorded its biggest win in the World Cup by defeating South Africa 6–1 in the 2026 World Cup.
+India secured the 5th place by beating Germany which marked their best finish in the World Cup after the 4th place in 1974 edition.
+India made their third biggest win in the Asian Games after winning Uzbekistan by 19–0 at the 2026 edition, where Deepika Sehrawat's 8 goals set the record of most goals in a match by a woman player at the Games.
+She broke her own record by scoring 9 in a match against Thailand.